[Updated March 2021]

 Seth Vargo | @sethvargo

-Seth is an engineer for Google Cloud and an author with a highly active Twitter account with over 14,000 followers.
-Seth mainly covers SRE-related issues and often highlights zeitgeist trends; lately, he’s been tweeting about the need for a more remote-friendly culture.
+Seth is an engineer for Google Cloud and an author with a highly active Twitter account with over 18,000 followers.
+Seth mainly covers SRE-related issues and often highlights zeitgeist trends.

 SREs, DevOps, ITOps, and Beyond